Adaptive Manifold Clustering: Theoretical results

 \subsection{Propagation in the uniform case}

 In the following, we generalize the results from \cite{AWC} to our considered setup.
-As expected, the adjusted AWC algorithm consistently propagates homogenous areas of our data: If the threshold $\lambda$ of or likelihood-ratio test is of the form $C \log n$, then the accuracy in estimating the weights of the adjacency matrix is of order $1-\mathcal O \left(n^{-(C-3)}\right)$.
+As expected, the adjusted AWC algorithm consistently propagates homogeneous areas of our data: If the threshold \( \lambda \) of our likelihood-ratio test is of the form \( C \log n \), then the accuracy in estimating the weights of the adjacency matrix is of order \( 1-\mathcal O \left(n^{-(C-3)}\right) \).